strategineer/personal-website/content/blog/2024-01-01/index.md

 # The Odyssey but it's a tiny poem

-> Every line represents a book in the Odyssey.
+Every line represents a book in the Odyssey:

 Athena's invisible hand guides Telemachus, son of Odysseus,